 What aspect of the project has been most impactful to you personally?

-I conducted 44 interviews with patients and family members as part of the study, and I had to carry out all but two of them online.
+I conducted forty interviews with patients and family members as part of the study, and I conducted all but two of them online.
 Previously I would have interviewed them in their own homes or at another location of their choice, but at the time it wasn’t possible due to public health risks and regulations.
 As we approached summer 2021, I could begin to interview people in person if they preferred it or were unable to access an online interview.
 These interviews often lasted longer than two hours, which says something about how much participants had to say.

 I found doing these interviews really impactful: all participants shared powerful, affective stories of what had happened to them and how they had managed it, and often, what they were still struggling with.
 As an anthropologist I am well aware that the social conditions in which we fall ill shape the way we cope, make sense of, live, and die with ill-health and suffering, but these interviews really drove that home to me.
 At the same time, what really stood out to me were the myriad ways in which people try to make things work even in difficult circumstances such as these – unfortunately, the possibilities for doing so are unevenly distributed, and often come at a cost.

 What has it meant to you to be a THIS Institute fellow?